hawka11/pure-fsm/README.md

 There are more advanced FSM / BPM frameworks out there but sometimes they can be seen as too heavyweight for certain applications.

-The intention of this project is a simple FSM, with influences from AKKA FSM.
+The intention of this project is a lightweight FSM, with influences from AKKA FSM.

 The main problem that it is trying to solve is to handle technical process flows between one or more systems.